Howard A. White Award for Teaching Excellence

 The awards are divided into two categories.
 Category one consists of full-time faculty members who have served at Pepperdine for more than six years or who are tenured.
 Their award includes a $3,000 stipend.
 Category two consists of full-time faculty who have served Pepperdine less than six years and who are not tenured.
 Their award includes a $2,000 stipend.

-We invite you to learn more about the Graziadio School of Business and Management's deserving faculty recipients of the Howard A. White Award for Teaching Excellence.
+We invite you to learn more about the Graziadio Business School's deserving faculty recipients of the Howard A. White Award for Teaching Excellence.

 John Buckingham - Graziadio School of Business and Managment